Prohelion/prohelion.github.io/docs/FAQs/CAN_bus_Adapters/Tritum_CAN_Ethernet_Bridge/30_CAN_Ethernet_Fundamentals.md

 All devices connected to a network are assigned an IP address.
 It’s an address unique to that device on the network that allows the router to determine where to send traffic.
 Separately to their IP Address, all Ethernet connected devices also have a [MAC address](https://en.wikipedia.org/wiki/MAC_address) which is a unique address for that device globally.

-We will not deal with MAC addresses here is it is not particularly important for the purposes of the bridge, but if it comes up, that’s what it does.
+We will not deal with MAC addresses here is it is not particularly important for the purposes of the bridge, but if it comes up, that is what it does.

 **IP Addresses are either dynamically set or statically set.**